sunniesnow/sunniesnow/README.md

 You can also build the static files by running `bundle exec jekyll build`.
 You can see the built files in the `_site` directory.

+> [!NOTE]
+> Because Imgur blocks requests with `Origin` being localhost,
+> and because the `Crypto.subtle` API is not available in insecure contexts,
+> you must enable HTTPS support for some functionalities to work
+> (e.g., Discord Rich Presence).
+> You can enable HTTPS support by setting `JEKYLL_SSL=1` and trusting the generated certificate at `_ssl/ca.crt` in the browser.
+> The generated server certificate can be used to enable HTTPS
+> with the hostname `jekyll.local`,
+> which you can use some custom DNS resolver to resolve to `127.0.0.1`.
+> You can change the hostname by modifying `_ssl/*.cnf` files
+> and deleting the previously generated `_ssl/server.*` files.

 ## Use in Node.js